Ultimate Guide To Discovering Why A Cat Is Peeing Outside The Litter Box And Retraining Your Cat To Use The Litter Box

 - You can continue to use same litter you have been using but add a litter additive attractant.
 I add this attractant to the litter above, just to double down when Dukey is peeing in the house rather than in his litter box.
-This same jar costs $19.99 at the big box stores.

 Do You Have Enough Litter Boxes?

 One for each cat plus one additional is best but one per cat is adequate.
 Less than one per cat is asking for defecation or urination issues.

 Do You Have Multiple Levels Of Your Home?

 To avoid unwanted peeing outside of the litter box, have one cat box on each level.

 After you clean the area where your cat has been peeing, Click here for instructions on how to remove cat odor here, lay down aluminum foil or double stick tape.
 Cats don’t want to step on it and they will avoid the area AS LONG AS YOU REMOVE THE ODOR COMPLETELY.
 CLICK HERE TO READ OUR Ultimate Guide To Getting Rid Of Cat Urine Smell Permanently!

 Step 3: Soothe Stressful Conditions

 Make sure you have enough cat boxes and try to go back to separation of the cats in different areas of the house until things settle down.

 Put the cat in one room of the house until he gets used to it.
 Try not to lock them into a very small space.
 A bedroom is better than a small bathroom.